June 14 - June 17 , 2018

 The themes of this 15th IARPP conference emerged from our shared concerns about the massive political changes that are occurring in the United States.
 We are currently a nation rife with divisions; inundated with hate, competing claims on truth, paranoia, and a distrust of the Other.
 For some, a primary concern is the debasement of moral practices that all democratic collectivities depend on; Populism in the US and around the world threaten critical thought, empathic identification, collective determination, and community building.
 For others, there is a chronic feeling of inequality, disempowerment, and a lack of change over time that has fueled the bitterness and animosity that pervades the current political climate.
 This conference will address immediate matters of concern that have a long history such as immigration, racism, and national/international trauma.

-Our hope is that this conference may provide a forum to join together in examining political and social crises similar to the one currently going on in the United States, and in doing examine what we can learn from living through troubled times, both about the self and the world.
-We will seek to understand the repetition of trauma to explain in part how we arrived at a certain point in history as well to more deeply grasp its nefarious and complex impact on both members of the analytic dyad.
+Our hope is that this conference may provide a forum to join together in examining political and social crises similar to the one currently going on in the United States, and in doing so examine what we can learn from living through troubled times, both about the self and the world.
+We will seek to understand the repetition of trauma to explain in part how we arrived at a certain point in history as well as more deeply grasp its nefarious and complex impact on both members of the analytic dyad.
 We will consider the place of truth and objective fact alongside that of postmodern constructivism, multiplicity, and holding the complexity of experience and its inherent ambiguity.
 We will examine as well the persistent assault on ‘otherness’ and difference, and think about negotiating the transference and countertransference terrain within an impinging political context.

 We want to join emergent progressive forces by making our own kind of noise.